msrasys/nnscaler/docs/source/parallel_module.md

     - `recompute_modules (str)`: The module names to recompute, separated by `,`.
 For example, `module1,module2`.
 Optional.
     - `pipeline_pivots (str)`: The module names to pivot the pipeline, separated by `,`.
 For example, if `module1,module2` is specified, stages searched by pipeline solver only start from either `module1` or `module2`.
 Optional.
     - `use_apex_fused_adam_v2`: If set to `True`, the apex fused adam v2 optimizer will be used.
 Default is `False`.
 Optional.
+    - `explore_pipeline`: If set to `True`, autodist will try pipeline parallelism to find the best partition plan (but the selected partition plan is not necessarily pipeline parallelism).
+    - `pipeline_scheduler`: The scheduler name for the pipeline.
+Please note currently `1f1b` is the only supported scheduler in `autodist`.
+Default is `1f1b`.
+Optional.
     - `parallel_profile`: If set to `True`, autodist will profile operators in parallel by using available gpus.
 Default is `True`.
 Optional.
     - `max_partition_degree`: Max degree when partitioning an operator / node.
-When pipeline parallelism is enbaled (`use_pipeline` is True), user can change the value to constrain the plan to be composed of stages that span on less or equal to `max_partition_degree` devices (recommend to set `max_partition_degree` to the number of devices in a node to avoid inter-node communication, but should be be no more than `plan_ngpus`).
+When pipeline parallelism is enabled to explore (`explore_pipeline` is True), user can change the value to constrain the plan to be composed of stages that span on less or equal to `max_partition_degree` devices (recommend to set `max_partition_degree` to the number of devices in a node to avoid inter-node communication, but should be be no more than `plan_ngpus`).
 Default is `plan_ngpus`.
 Optional.

-Please note all options to `autodist` are just suggestions. `autodist` will try to find the best partition for you, which may not be the same with your suggestions.

  You can also put any other settings that can affect code generation here. but please prefix the keys with `_` to avoid conflicts with predefined keys.